-Cape Town - You have slaved away your school holidays working to save up for that ideal gap year, and once that last exam has marked the end of your school days you are ready to plan for the next adventure.
+You have slaved away your school holidays working to save up for that ideal gap year, the results are out and you are ready to plan for the next adventure.

 But money is tight for everyone, especially a young adult like yourself, so you need to know what will work best for you.